 When Hannah approaches us with the idea to co-parent, the three of us start planning to bring a child into the world.
 We decide to move in together, but Markus gets accepted to an MA at Queen’s.
 So Andrew carts all of his partner’s known possessions to Kingston and back again.

 Finally, six years in, we start to build a home.
-Two bedrooms across from one another, Hannah on the main floor, with space for when a baby moves in (until then, we’ve got an amazing housemate who always brings home the best leftovers from work).
+Two bedrooms across form one another with Hannah on the main floor.
 And of course, the most important member of our household, Dunkin the corgi.

 We thought we had it all figured out.
 Of course, things are never so simple.